-Enterprise Investment Scheme (EIS) Seed Enterprise Invest- ment Scheme (SEIS) Venture Capital Trust (VCT) Annual maximum investment eligible for tax reliefs £2,000,000 (where any- thing above £1,000,000 is invested in a knowledge-in- tensive company) £200,000 £200,000 Income Tax relief Up to 30% of the value of the EIS qualifying shares subscribed for Up to 50% of the value of the SEIS qualifying shares subscribed for Up to 30% of the value of the VCT shares subscribed for Capital gains tax free growth 100% CGT exemption on EIS qualifying shares sold at a gain (provided income tax relief has been claimed and not subsequently withdrawn on the EIS shares).
-Gains exempt after 3 years and relief applies to unlimited gains 100% CGT exemption on SEIS-qualifying shares sold at a gain (provided income tax relief has been claimed and not subsequently withdrawn on the SEIS shares).
-Gains exempt after 3 years and relief applies to unlimited gains 100% CGT exemption on VCT shares sold at a gain.
+Enterprise Investment Scheme (EIS) Seed Enterprise Invest- ment Scheme (SEIS) Venture Capital Trust (VCT) Annual maximum investment eligible for tax reliefs £2,000,000 (where any- thing above £1,000,000 is invested in a knowledge-in- tensive company) £200,000 £200,000 Income Tax relief Up to 30% of the value of the EIS qualifying shares subscribed for Up to 50% of the value of the SEIS qualifying shares subscribed for Up to 30% of the value of the VCT shares subscribed for tax relief has been claimed and not subsequently withdrawn on the EIS shares).
+Gains exempt after 3 years and relief applies to tax relief has been claimed and not subsequently withdrawn on the SEIS shares).
+Gains exempt after 3 years and relief applies to SEIS-qualifying shares sold at a gain (provided income tax relief has been claimed and not subsequently 100% CGT exemption on VCT shares sold at a gain.
 No minimum holding pe- riod applies and and relief applies to unlimited gains Capital Gains Tax deferral relief Yes.
-100% of a gain can be 'deferred' if it is invested in qualifying shares No No Capital Gains rein- vestment relief No Yes.
+100% of a gain can be 'deferred' if it is invested in qualifying shares No No Capital Gains reinvestment relief No Yes.
 A maximum of 50% of a chargeable gain can be treated as exempt from Capital Gains Tax, where all or part of the amount of the gain is reinvested in qualifying SEIS shares.
 Reinvestment relief is limited to half the amount reinvested.
-No IHT Relief 100% of the value of the EIS qualifying shares held for a minimum of 2 years at the time of death (or other chargeable event for IHT purposes) 100% of the value of the SEIS qualifying shares held for a minimum of 2 years at the time of death (or other chargeable event for IHT purposes) No Loss Relief Losses (less the income tax relief) can be offset against other capital gains in the year of the loss and any excess can be carried forward.
-Losses can also potentially also be offset against income tax in the current or preceding tax year Losses (less the income tax relief) can be offset against other capital gains in the year of the loss and any excess can be carried forward.
+No IHT Relief T Relief 100% of the value of the EIS qualifying shares held for a minimum of 2 years at the time of death (or other chargeable event for IHT purposes) 100% of the value of the SEIS qualifying shares held for a minimum of 2 years at the time of death (or other chargeable event for IHT purposes) No Loss Relief Losses (less the income tax relief) can be offset against other capital gains in the year of the loss and any excess can be carried forward.
+Losses can also potentially be offset against income tax in the current or preceding tax year Losses (less the income tax relief) can be offset against other capital gains in the year of the loss and any excess can be carried forward.
 Losses can also potentially be offset against income tax in the current or preceding tax year No Tax-free dividends No No Yes.
 No minimum holding period applies

-Enterprise Investment Scheme (EIS) Seed Enterprise Invest- ment Scheme (SEIS) Venture Capital Trust (VCT) Minimum holding period 3 years from the acquisition date of the shares (how- ever, if the company is not trading when the shares are issued, the period ends on the third anniversary of commencement of the trade) 3 years from the acquisition date of the shares (how- ever, if the company is not trading when the shares are issued, the period ends on the third anniversary of commencement of the trade) 5 years from the acquisition date of the VCT shares Eligible investee companies They must be unquoted (however, the AIM market is not a recognised exchange for this purpose).
+Enterprise Investment Scheme (EIS) Seed Enterprise Invest- ment Scheme (SEIS) Venture Capital Trust (VCT) Minimum holding period 3 years from the acquisition date of the shares (however, if the company is not trading when the shares are issued, the period ends on the third anniversary of commencement of the trade) 3 years from the acquisition date of the shares (however, if the company is not trading when the shares are issued, the period ends on the third anniversary of commencement of the trade) 5 years from the acquisition date of the VCT shares Eligible investee companies They must be unquoted (however, the AIM market is not a recognised exchange for this purpose).
 Most trades qualify, however, there are a number of exclusions: Dealing in land, commodities, futures, securities or financial instruments (including investment activities), Dealing in goods other than normal retail or wholesale distribution, Banking, insurance, hire purchase, money lending, and other financial activities, Leasing, Receipt of royalties or licence fees, Legal and accounting services, Property development, Farming and market gardening, Forestry, Operating or managing hotels or residential care homes, Coal production, steel production and shipbuilding, All energy generation activities (from 6 April 2016)

-Ed Prior Head of Investor Services
+Head of Investor